prtm1908/Rock-Paper-Scissors-OpenCV-Transfer-Learning/README.md

-Have fun playing Rock-Paper-Scissors with your computer opponent!
+Have fun playing Rock-Paper-Scissors!
 If you have any questions or suggestions, feel free to reach out or open an issue in this repository.
 Enjoy! 🎮✊✋✌️